How I made $1M from my personal projects 📚

 At the end of the day, you are reading this.
 So we are somewhat similar.

-3. This book is not to glorify entrepreneurship
+3. This is not a playbook

-And a lot of luck.
-Cause it's a real factor.
+Cause luck is a real factor.
 And if anyone tells you it's not, they are full of shit.

 5. Too personal, too much information